MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 - [Preview]: Azure Security agent should be installed on your Linux Arc machines.
 - [Preview]: ChangeTracking extension should be installed on your Linux Arc machine.

-For full details, see [Built-in-policies under Security Center](/azure/governance/policy/samples/built-in-policies#security-center).
+For full details, see [Built-in policies under Security Center](/azure/governance/policy/samples/built-in-policies#security-center).

-Additionally, you can review some of the built-in polices available under Azure Arc and see if it could be applied for the Arc VMs deployed on Azure Stack HCI.
+Additionally, you can review some of the built-in policies available under Azure Arc and see if it could be applied for the Arc VMs deployed on Azure Stack HCI.
 For details, see [built-in policy definitions for Azure Arc enabled workloads](/azure/governance/policy/samples/built-in-policies#azure-arc).

 - [Preview]: Deny Extended Security Updates (ESUs) license creation or modification.
 - [Preview]: Enable Extended Security Updates (ESUs) license to keep Windows 2012 machines protected after their support lifecycle has ended.